Nazanin should be reunited with her husband and daughter by now...

 In Spring 2020, Nazanin was released on furlough (temporary prison leave) and is currently staying with her parents in Tehran where her movements are limited and she is watched.
 In September, she was again taken to court and told she would face another arbitrary charge of “spreading propaganda against the system”.
 A trial date was set for the following weekend but this was postponed at short notice.

 On 7th March - the official end of her sentence - Nazanin's ankle tag was removed and her movements restricted.
-However she faces a second charge and after a short trial on Sunday 14th March, a verdict is due in the next few days.
+However she faced a second charge and after a short trial on Sunday 14th March, the Iranian authorities announced that has been sentenced to one more year in prison in Iran and a ban on leaving the country.

 Health and medical care